POWERTRICEPS/raymondxie/_pages/about.md

 I’m a Computer Science student at UCSB with a strong background in full-stack development, distributed systems, and AI/ML integration.
 I’m passionate about building intuitive frontends, scalable backends, and cloud-native architectures.

-I’ve built projects ranging from an AI-powered Tariff Calculator using FastAPI + FAISS, to a real-time chat app (Chattr) using React, Node.js, and WebSockets.
-My work often focuses on how AI and automation can simplify complex workflows for both developers and consumers.
+My technical experience spans across Python, C++, JavaScript, and TypeScript, along with frameworks like React, Node.js, FastAPI, and Django.
+I’m also experienced with cloud and DevOps tools such as AWS, Docker, and Terraform, and enjoy working with databases, APIs, and real-time systems.

+I’m passionate about creating intuitive and efficient products that merge engineering precision with thoughtful design.
+Whether optimizing backend performance, architecting distributed services, or experimenting with AI-powered automation, I’m driven by the challenge of turning complex problems into elegant, user-centered solutions.

-Outside of coding, I’m fascinated by finance, entrepreneurship, and product design — I love exploring how data and technology intersect to create scalable, human-centered solutions.
+Outside of coding, I’m fascinated by finance, entrepreneurship, and product design.
+I love exploring how data and technology intersect to create scalable, human-centered solutions.